 True Vision Award

-The True Vision Award, the only award given at True/False, is presented annually to a filmmaker (or filmmaking team) whose work shows a dedication to the creative advancement of nonfiction filmmaking.
-It is designed and cast in bronze by mid-Missouri sculptor Larry Young.
-This year’s award is sponsored by Timothy D. McGarrity, MD.
+The True Vision Award is the only award given by the festival.
+With the True Vision Award, we celebrate a director's (or directing team's) dedication to the advancement of nonfiction filmmaking.
+Each year, the award is cast in bronze by mid-Missouri sculptor Larry Young.

 - 2012: Victor Kossakovsky